cledus05/CSIS2450/README.md

 correct the homework and you will have more time spend on actual teaching.
 Our program will highlight the problem areas for each student allowing you to focus your efforts on what will make the biggest impact on their learning.

+The first paragraph is my attempt at MAP.